 7 Trail Of Tears

-By 1838, only 2,000 Cherokee had left for Indian Territory, prompting President Martin Van Buren to send General Winfield Scott and 7,000 soldiers to forcefully remove the Native Americans from the land.
+By 1838, only 2,000 Cherokee had voluntarily relocated, prompting President Martin Van Buren to order General Winfield Scott and a force of 7,000 soldiers to forcibly remove the remaining tribe.

 6 Bleeding Kansas